grdlo/Template-NodeJS-API/README.md

 # Remove template repostory
 $ rm -r .git
 ```
-The you can use it for you're own project by using the following commands for linking your git project :
+Then you can use it for your own project by using the following commands for linking your git project :
 ```Bash
 # Init your git folder
 $ git init